stevenwright1/Documents/modern-best-practices-for-a-citrix-adc-implementation.md

 \
 Occasionally, it is impossible to configure a static route that allows for the behaviour you require.

-The most common example is an ADC with separate ingress, egress, and dedicated management networks, and management clients on the egress network.
+The most common example is an ADC with separate ingress, egress, and dedicated management networks, and with management clients on the egress network.

 Here, static rules would not be sufficient.
-Instead, you would require a Policy Based Route (PBR) to cause traffic from the ADC's management IP addresses to go via the management router and override the static routing table that would otherwise have sent the data to the egress router.
+Instead, you would require a Policy Based Route (PBR) to cause traffic from the ADC's management IP addresses to go via the management router and override the static routing table that would otherwise have sent data to the router in the egress network.

 You can find instructions for configuring Policy Based Routes here:
 <https://docs.citrix.com/en-us/citrix-adc/current-release/networking/ip-routing/configuring-policy-based-routes/configuring-policy-based-routes-pbrs-for-ipv4-traffic.html>